Church of Saint Nicholas, Chania: History

 The church was built around 1320 by the Dominican brotherhood of Candia as a Catholic cathedral.
 When Crete fell to the Ottoman Turks in the seventeenth century, the church was converted into a mosque known as the Hünkar Mosque (“sovereign’s mosque”).
 Accordingly, Splanzia became the Muslim quarter of the town.

 In the mosque was kept the sacred sword of the Turkish Dervish, who first entered the city, climbed the bell tower and with the sword circled the four points of the horizon calling the faithful to prayer with the phrase: "There is only one God and his prophet is Muhammad".

-Throughout the period of the Turkish rule and up to 1912 when Crete was annexed by the Kingdom of Greece, the Dervish sword remained in the Saint Nicholas until the exchange of Muslim and Christian populations between Turkey and Greece in 1923, when the Muslim population that had to depart Crete and took it with them.
+Throughout the period of the Turkish rule and up to 1912 when Crete was annexed by the Kingdom of Greece, the Dervish sword remained in the Saint Nicholas until the exchange of Muslim and Christian populations between Turkey and Greece in 1923, when the Muslim population had to depart Crete and took it with them.

 In 1918 the mosque was converted back into a Christian church, Orthodox this time.

 Structure

 Architecturally, the Monastery of Saint Nicholas of the Dominicans is a basilica.

-The original bell tower of Saint Nicholas was located in the northeast of the church, but it does not survive and had to be rebuilt.
+The original bell tower of Saint Nicholas was located in the northeast of the church, but it did not survive and had to be rebuilt.
 To the west of the church is the atrium of the enclosed courtyard of the church, which served as a cemetery for nobles during both the Venetian and Turkish periods.

 For the conversion of the Catholic church into an Islamic mosque in the year 1645, the necessary additions of the mihrab, the minbar and the minaret were made.
 It was the most important mosque of Chania and its minaret stood out due to its two balconies.

 The minaret of Hünkar Mosque was built in contact with the southern side of the building and facing its western end; the western side of the minaret was built in contact with a pre-existing two-storey building of the monastery which was demolished some time later.
 The minaret is cylindrical and is of the classical Ottoman style.
 The current height of the minaret reaches about 36 metres in height, while together with the conical roof (which is no longer preserved) it should have exceeded forty metres.